ADR002: Default Software Catalog File Format

 entities,

-i.e. not Backstage specific but the same as in Kubernetes.
+i.e., not Backstage specific but the same as in Kubernetes.

 description

-A human readable description of the entity, to be shown in Backstage.
+A human readable description of the entity to be shown in Backstage.
 Should be kept short and informative, suitable to give an overview of the entity's purpose at a glance.
 More detailed explanations and documentation should be placed elsewhere.

 labels

-Labels are optional key/value pairs of that are attached to the entity, and their use is identical to kubernetes object labels.
+Labels are optional key/value pairs that are attached to the entity, and their use is identical to kubernetes object labels.

-Their main purpose is for references to other entities, and for information that is in one way or another classifying for the current entity.
+Their main purpose is for references to other entities and for information that is in one way or another classifying for the current entity.
 They are often used as values in queries or filters.

 Both the key and the value are strings, subject to the following restrictions.

-Keys have an optional prefix followed by a slash, and then the name part which
+Keys have an optional prefix followed by a slash, and then the name part, which

 is required.
 The prefix must be a valid lowercase domain name, at most 253